Air Niagara

 Air Niagara ceased operations in 1984 until the company and trademark was acquired in 2022.
 Air Niagara now plans on offering blimp air flights in collaboration with Hybrid Air Vehicles, a British limited company and a British manufacturer of hybrid airships.

+As of 2023, the company's assets have been resold and the current state of Air Niagara is unknown.